-In addition to these cooperative efforts with like-minded trading partners, USTR and Commerce continue to use bilateral engagement with other countries to press for change in foreign government conduct that distorts steel markets and international trade in the steel sector.

-TRADE REMEDY ENFORCEMENT
+In addition to these cooperative efforts with like-minded trading partners, USTR and Commerce continue to engage bilaterally with other countries to press for change in foreign government conduct that distorts steel and aluminum markets, as well as international trade in the two sectors.
+4. TRADE REMEDY ENFORCEMENT

-Overall, Commerce administered a total of 269 AD/CVD orders on steel-related products in 2020 - nearly half of the 550 orders in place.
+Overall, Commerce administered a total of 306 AD/CVD orders on steel-related products as of January 2023 - nearly half of the total 663 orders in place.
+There are also 34 orders in place related to aluminum products.